 A timeline of PACCARB-related key events is listed below.
 A few other select events in the fight against antibiotic-resistance are also included, both domestically and internationally.

-September 13-14: September public meeting: The Presidential Advisory Council on Combating Antibiotic-Resistant Bacteria (PACCARB) meets to discuss the topic of Stewardship of Antibiotic Prescription Behavior and Use and deliberates and votes on the findings and recommendations in their second report, Recommendations for Incentivizing the Development of Vaccines, Diagnostics, and Therapeutics to Combat Antibiotic-Resistance as presented by three working groups on Incentives.
-Additionally, federal agencies provide updates on their achievements as stipulated in the goals with corresponding objectives and milestones of the National Action Plan (NAP) for Combating Antibiotic-Resistant Bacteria (CARB).
+September 13-14: September public meeting: PACCARB meets to discuss the topic of Stewardship of Antibiotic Prescription Behavior and Use and deliberates and votes on the findings and recommendations in their second report, Recommendations for Incentivizing the Development of Vaccines, Diagnostics, and Therapeutics to Combat Antibiotic-Resistance as presented by three working groups on Incentives.
+Additionally, federal agencies provide updates on their achievements as stipulated in the goals with corresponding objectives and milestones of the National Action Plan (NAP) for CARB.

 May 25: May public meeting: PACCARB meets to discuss infection prevention and control for animal health.
 Additionally, the three working groups on Incentives for Diagnostics, Therapeutics/Anti-Infectives, and Vaccines, report their preliminary findings to the full Advisory Council for deliberation; no vote is held.

 January 25: January public meeting: PACCARB meets to discuss presentations from stakeholders surrounding the topic area of antibiotic-resistant infection prevention and control in human health.

 September 21: United Nations holds a one-day high-level meeting to discuss "Antimicrobial Resistance," the first of its kind.
 The main goal of the meeting is to create and maintain strong national, regional, and international political commitment to addressing the issue of antimicrobial resistance while also raising awareness of the problem.